quickwit-oss/quickwit/docs/develop/split-format.md

 # Split format

-Quickwit's index are divided into small independant immutable piece of index called split.
+Quickwit's index are divided into small independent immutable piece of index called split.

 For convenience, a split consists in a single file, with the extension `.split`.